zivkennan/practice-quote-middleware/README.md

 ### Goal

+Rack is a minimal and modular interface for developing web applicatons.
-Create a Rack middleware that serves random quotes.
+Rack middleware is a extension that sits between an HTTP request and an application, thus the middleware term.
+You goal is to create a Rack middleware that serves random quotes.
 The middleware, when complete, can be inserted into an existing application to provide a fun set of quotes.
-A sample fixture has been added for quotes by [Ricky Gervais](http://www.rickygervaisquotes.com/).
+A sample fixture has been added for quotes by
+[Ricky Gervais](http://www.rickygervaisquotes.com/).